azabelmena/ccom4086/numericalrepresentationincomputers/integers.md

 We can also perform a sign extension when dealing with `signed int`s, in where we append the sign bit $$k$$ times to the most significant bit.
-The procedure is the same as above, exepct instead of zeros, we append the sign bit \(the most significant bit\), which is either `1` or `0`.
+The procedure is the same as above, except instead of zeros, we append the sign bit \(the most significant bit\), which is either `1` or `0`.

 ![](../.gitbook/assets/2021-08-20_17-06_1.png)